aaronsb/mother-goose/docs/reference/tools.md

 ## Overview

-Mother Goose provides five main tools that enable AI agents to interact with Goose CLI:
+Mother Goose provides six main tools that enable AI agents to interact with Goose CLI:

 1. `run_goose`: Create and start a new Goose process
 2. `list_goslings`: List all Goose processes
 3. `get_gosling_output`: Get output from a specific process with pagination support
+4. `get_gosling_status`: Get a compact activity status report (working/idle) for goslings
-4. `send_prompt_to_gosling`: Send a follow-up prompt to a running gosling process
+5. `send_prompt_to_gosling`: Send a follow-up prompt to a running gosling process
-5. `release_gosling`: Release a specific process
+6. `release_gosling`: Release a specific process

 ## Tool Details